samuelstevens/biobench/docs/research/logbook.md

 5. Use [`wildlife_datasets`](https://github.com/WildlifeDatasets/wildlife-datasets) for Beluga data loading.
 6. Plot progress on ImageNet and BioBench over time (normalized to each leaderboard).

-Some of these can be worked on before the NeurIPS reviews come out in prep fo rebuttal.
+Some of these can be worked on before the NeurIPS reviews come out in prep for rebuttal.

 Additional models: